 The bus dropped us off in Capri, a short walk to the Piazzetta.
 Similar to the bus, the piazzetta was very quiet and would not be recognisable a few hours later when we returned.
 Breakfast was a cappuccino and a cornetto integral at the bar costing 8 euros (2.50 each for a cappuncino and 1.50 for a cornetto).
-It would have been more than double that if we’d sat down, but there was a no time to sit, because it was time to walk the Pizzo Lungo (that all day I was thinking was called Pizza Lungo).
+It would have been more than double that if we’d sat down, but there was a no time to sit, because it was time to walk the Pizzo Lungo.
+This is the trail that all day I would call the Pizza Lungo.

-Leaving the Piazetta, the downhill walk passes by a number of beautiful hotels and villas (I’d love to know how much they cost a night!).
-A few minutes later, we reached a viewing platform at Belvedere Tragara for a photo, the first glimpse of the Faraglioni and views of the coast.
+Leaving the Piazzetta, the downhill walk passes by a number of beautiful hotels and villas (I’d love to know how much they cost a night!).
+A few minutes later, we reached a viewing platform at Belvedere Tragara for a photo, and for the first glimpse of the Faraglioni and views of the coast.

-Continuing along the path and the views keep coming and coming.
-This has to be one of the more picturesque walks I’ve been on.
+Continuing along the path, the views keep coming and coming.
+This has to be one of the most picturesque walks I’ve been on.
 And at the end of April, the weather could not have been more perfect.

-A lot of the walk comes with coastal views, and eventually the path turns inland and you find yourself walking through the woods surrounded by ginormous trees.
-At the bottom of the trail, there’s a giant cave that on a cold day, would make a nice cool spot for a break.
+While a lot of the walk comes with coastal views, eventually the path turns inland and you find yourself walking through the woods surrounded by ginormous trees.
+At the bottom of the trail, there’s a giant cave that on a hot day, would make a nice cool spot for a break.
 Because then the stairs start.
-While I’m pretty good with stairs usually, we were both still sore from the Path of the Gods walk (yes a few days later) so it made for a bit of a tricky walk.
+While I’m normally pretty good with stairs, we were both still sore from the Path of the Gods walk (yes a few days later) so it made for a bit of a tricky walk.

-More steps, more views and then a whole lot of steps back up, there’s a cafe and then 5 minutes further is the Arch Naturale.
+More steps, more views and then a whole lot of steps back up, there’s a cafe and then five minutes further is the Arch Naturale.

-I didn’t know what to expect when it came to the Natural Arch.
+I didn’t know what to expect when it came to the Natural Arch (Arch Naturale).
 Come to find out, it’s a huge, natural looking arch.
 Go figure!
-Looking down at the azzurro water below, the boats kept arriving, circuling then leaving one after another.
+Looking down at the azzurro water below, the boats kept arriving, circling then leaving one after another.
 I’d like to see it next time from the ocean side.

-After viewing the Arch from the three different viewing areas, it was a lovely and flat stroll back into Capri town.
+After viewing the Arch from the three different viewing areas, it was a lovely, flat stroll back into Capri town.
 The Piazzetta was much more busy by midday.
 The quiet streets were fairly busy and the sleepy town area was very much awake.

 Mount Solaro Chairlift

 After our exciting day on the east side of the island, it was back to Anacapri to ride the chairlift to the top of Mount Solaro.
 I wasn’t sure what to expect, since my experience with chairlifts tend to involve snow.
-It was a bit tricky to get on as it swing around, but it was a lovely trip up the ‘mountain’, despite someone thinking it was a good idea to have a cigarette.
+It was a bit tricky to get on as it swings around, but it was a lovely trip up the ‘mountain’.
+Unfortunately someone a few chairs ahead of me thought it was a good idea to have a cigarette.
 Seriously, some people don’t have a clue!

-The ride takes about 18 minutes with views over Anacapri town and the island of Ischia to the north.
+The ride takes about 18 minutes with views over Anacapri town.
 At the top there are 360 degree views of the Faragalini, Capri town, Mount Vesuvius and Ischia.

 We decided to walk back down the very rocking and dirty path which didn’t provide many views after the first half.
-This brought us back into town on Munthe road which has some shops on the quiet street and then back into town, through the old centre and to our B&B for much needed showers!
+This brought us back into town on Munthe road which has some shops on the quiet street and lots of tourist shops.

 After a big day of sightseeing, we stayed in Anacapri for dinner, eating at La Taberna degli Amici.
 It was a nice evening and we wanted to eat outside.
 I’d picked this restaurant after seeing it highly rated on Tripadvisor.
 Unfortunately, the outside eating area is on the main road so it’s quite noisy, especially with the motorbikes buzzing past.
 Instead of our usual alfresco dining, we ate inside the cozy dining area and had some pretty good food.
 The service really made the meal though, with the staff making us feel like we were eating in the home of a long lost Italian cousin.